About

 Venue Locations

-Be sure to allow plenty of time to travel between class locations.
-It can be a 20 minute walk from An Grianán Theatre in the town centre to the Aura.
+Be sure to allow plenty of time to travel to your class.
+It can be a 40+ minute from the accommodation to the Aura.

 Accommodation

 The IADF organises self-service accommodation for 1-week and 2-week IADF festival participants.
-Please request this upon booking.
+Please select this when booking.

-Alternatively contact the Letterkenny Tourist Office for full details on local accommodation.
+Alternatively contact the Letterkenny Tourist Office for full details on local accommodation or check the usual suspects such as Booking.com, Airbnb, etc.

 Travel